prisma/specs/binary-process-management/Readme.md

 #### Error Handling

-Photon throws if the engine ready polling does not yield success after N attemps.
-There may be sevaral reasons why preparing a process with the required context might fail, including but not limited to:
+Photon throws if the engine ready polling does not yield success after N attempts.
+There may be several reasons why preparing a process with the required context might fail, including but not limited to:

 | Potential Error                            | Handling Strategy |
 | ------------------------------------------ | ----------------- |